 The RTP payload MUST be padded to provide an integer number of octets as the payload length.
-These padding bits are set in the pattern of a zero, LSB aligned network byte order, followed by all ones (until the end of the octet).
+These padding bits are LSB aligned in network byte order and consist of a 0 followed by all ones (until the end of the octet).
 This padding is only required for the last frame in the packet, and only to ensure the packet contents ends on an octet boundary.